Pneumatic motor: EngineAir

 EngineAir, an Australian company, is making a rotary engine powered by compressed air, called The Di Pietro motor.

 The Di Pietro motor concept is based on a rotary piston.
 Different from existing rotary engines, the Di Pietro motor uses a simple cylindrical rotary piston (shaft driver) which rolls, with little friction, inside the cylindrical stator.

-It can be used in boat, cars, burden carriers and other vehicles.
+It can be used in boats, cars, burden carriers and other vehicles.
 Only 1 psi (≈ 6,8 kPa) of pressure is needed to overcome the friction.
 The engine was also featured on the ABC's New Inventors programme in Australia on 24 March 2004.

 K'Airmobiles

-K'Airmobiles vehicles were intended to be commercialized from a project developed in France in 2006-2007 by a small group of researchers.
+K'Airmobiles vehicles were intended to be commercialized from a project developed in France in 2006–2007 by a small group of researchers.
 However, the project has not been able to gather the necessary funds.

 People should note that, meantime, the team has recognized the physical impossibility to use on-board stored compressed air due to its poor energy capacity and the thermal losses resulting from the expansion of the gas.

 These days, using the patent pending 'K'Air Generator', converted to work as a compressed-gas motor, the project should be launched in 2010, thanks to a North American group of investors, but for the purpose of developing first a green energy power system.

 MDI

 In the original Nègre air engine, one piston compresses air from the atmosphere to mix with the stored compressed air (which will cool drastically as it expands).
 This mixture drives the second piston, providing the actual engine power.
 MDI's engine works with constant torque, and the only way to change the torque to the wheels is to use a pulley transmission of constant variation, losing some efficiency.
 When vehicle is stopped, MDI's engine had to be on and working, losing energy.
-In 2001-2004 MDI switched to a design similar to that described in Regusci's patents (see below), which date back to 1990.
+In 2001–2004 MDI switched to a design similar to that described in Regusci's patents (see below), which date back to 1990.

-It has been reported in 2008 that Indian car manufacturer Tata was looking at an MDI compressed air engine as an option on its low priced Nano automobiles.
-Tata announced in 2009 that the compressed air car was proving difficult to develop due to its low range and problems with low engine temperatures.
+It has been reported in 2008 that Indian car manufacturer Tata was looking at an MDI compressed-air engine as an option on its low priced Nano automobiles.
+Tata announced in 2009 that the compressed-air car was proving difficult to develop due to its low range and problems with low engine temperatures.

 Quasiturbine

-The Pneumatic Quasiturbine engine is a compressed air pistonless rotary engine using a rhomboidal-shaped rotor whose sides are hinged at the vertices.
+The Pneumatic Quasiturbine engine is a compressed-air pistonless rotary engine using a rhomboidal-shaped rotor whose sides are hinged at the vertices.